ravishende/grafana_data_retrieval/README.md

 2. DEFAULT_GRAPH_STEP
 3. DEFAULT_GRAPH_TIME_OFFSET

+You can also specify specific inputs in the parameters when calling a class in main.py

+Furthermore, you can see how inputs affect a specific query [here](https://thanos.nrp-nautilus.io/).

-For more information on the code base and data collected, look at extras/data_retrieval.pptx
+For more information on the code base, inputs, and data collected, look at extras/data_retrieval.pptx